Woman placing a top sheet on a bed.

 May not be necessary with a removable duvet cover

 A top sheet isn’t something included in a sheet set just for kicks.
-There are several benefits of this bedding addition.
-A top sheet:
+There are several benefits of this bedding addition:

-• Keeps bedding more hygienic: A top sheet acts as a barrier between you and your heavier bedding, which can accumulate body oils, sweat, and dirt over time.
+• More hygienic: A top sheet acts as a barrier between you and your heavier bedding, which can accumulate body oils, sweat, and dirt over time.

-• Is easier to wash: A top sheet is much less bulky than heavy blankets or duvets, making it easier to wash.
+• Easy to wash: A top sheet is much less bulky than heavy blankets or duvets, making it easier to wash.
+Most washers can fit a complete sheet set (fitted and top sheets plus pillowcases) in a single load cycle and will use less water than frequently washing heavy blankets.

-• Helps bedding last longer: Since a top sheet protects the rest of your bedding, duvets and blankets are likely to last longer than if you were washing them regularly.
+• Extends bedding lifespan: Since a top sheet protects the rest of your bedding, duvets and blankets are likely to last longer than if you were washing them regularly.

-• Allows for temperature control: Keep cool on hot nights by using just the top sheet, and easily layer bedding on cooler nights.
+• Better temperature control: Keep cool on hot nights by using just the top sheet, and easily layer bedding on cooler nights.

-• Adds a comfortable layer: There’s nothing like the feeling of a soft bed sheet, especially if your heavier layers of bedding aren’t as comfortable.
+• Adds comfort: There’s nothing like the feeling of a soft bed sheet, especially if your heavier layers of bedding aren’t as comfortable.

 • Acts as an allergen barrier: A top sheet also creates a protective layer that prevents direct contact with potential allergens like dust mites, pet dander, and pollen.
 This is especially true if you buy specific sheets for allergies, like cotton, silk, or bamboo.